DanZinov/Course-Scheduler/README.md

-An automatic timetable scheduler for UTSC
+An automatic timetable scheduler for UofT